 - Executive programs from NSE, BSE Institute, or IIMs

 These equip you with both theoretical understanding and hands-on training.
-Some programs also include placement support, industry mentorship, and access to real-time trading simulations, making them extremely valuable for beginners and professionals alike.
+Some programs also include investment banking placement support, industry mentorship, and access to real-time trading simulations, making them extremely valuable for beginners and professionals alike.

 Skills Needed for Investment Banking Roles